-Thailand was rocked by several surrogacy scandals earlier this year.
-One involved an Australian couple who took home a healthy baby girl born from a Thai surrogate mother but left behind her twin brother who had Down syndrome.
+Thailand was rocked by several surrogacy scandals last year.
+One involved an Australian couple who but left behind a twin baby who had Down's syndrome.
 The other case involved a Japanese man who fathered at least 16 babies via Thai surrogates.

 Previously, the Southeast Asia nation was one of the few countries in Asia where commercial surrogacy was not specifically banned by law.
 The medical council of Thailand has a regulation stating that doctors risk losing their license if they perform surrogacy for pay.
 Thailand became a go-to destination for couples from Australia, Hong Kong and Taiwan and a low-cost alternative to the United States.

 "Surrogacy business leaves too much long-term trouble for Thailand, so we are banning foreign couples from seeking surrogacy in our country to avoid being a hub and to prevent what we saw last year," Wanlop said.